 - Seasonality and trends;

-- Determining the level of sales that would have occurred had the premises not been damaged given the change in demand following the earthquake;
+- Determining the sales that would have occurred had the premises not been damaged, given the change in demand following the floods; and

 - Determining the level of business successfully transferred to other branches.

-A forensic accountant experienced in BI insurance claims will be well placed to ensure that your claim is robustly prepared and well presented, making it easier for the insurers to consider and approve in a timely manner.
-Most policies cover the reasonable claim preparation costs.
-It is in everyone’s interests to engage an experienced forensic accountant to assess the claim as early as possible.
+A forensic accountant experienced in quantifying loss will be well placed to ensure that your claim is robustly prepared and well presented, making it easier for the insurers to consider and approve in a timely manner.
+Most policies cover the reasonable costs involved in preparing the claim.